📋 Quick Summary

 Resources and Next Projects

-Now that you have built the OmObi Bluetooth controlled robot car with Arduino, here are related OmArTronics tutorials to continue learning and building more advanced projects:
+Now that you have the OmObi Bluetooth controlled robot car working, here are some related OmArTronics tutorials if you want to keep building:

-For further upgrades, consider adding obstacle avoidance with an ultrasonic sensor, a camera module for FPV driving, or switching to an ESP32 for Wi-Fi-based control and longer range.
+For further upgrades, consider adding obstacle avoidance with an ultrasonic sensor, a camera module for FPV driving, or switch to an ESP32 for Wi-Fi control and longer range.

 Conclusion

-In this tutorial, you built the OmObi Bluetooth controlled robot car with Arduino, HC-05, and Adafruit Motor Shield from the ground up.
-You assembled a four-wheel-drive chassis, wired four DC motors through the Adafruit Motor Shield, connected the HC-05 for wireless Bluetooth communication, wrote Arduino code to interpret movement commands, and created a custom Android control app with MIT App Inventor.
+If you have followed along, you now have a working OmObi Bluetooth controlled robot car built with an Arduino, HC-05, and Adafruit Motor Shield.
+You went through assembling the chassis, wiring four DC motors, connecting the HC-05 for Bluetooth communication, writing the Arduino code, and creating an Android control app with MIT App Inventor.

-This project gives you a solid foundation in motor control, wireless communication, and mobile app development, which are core skills for any robotics enthusiast.
+Along the way, you picked up some useful skills in motor control, wireless communication, and app development that will carry over to future projects.
 From here, you can expand the car with autonomous obstacle avoidance, add speed control via the app, or upgrade to a more powerful Arduino Mega platform with additional sensors.

 Download the 3D Print Files (STL)